 Counseling for Individuals and Couples Reaching Toward Their Desired Future

-Misalignment, perfectionism, and the constant pressure to perform can lead to burnout, imposter syndrome, and strained relationships.
+Values misalignment, perfectionism, and the constant pressure to perform can lead to burnout, imposter syndrome, and strained relationships.
 I work with a select number of individuals and couples to help them slow down, quiet the inner critic, and reconnect with their senses and inner wisdom.
-Together, we’ll clarify the future you desire and create a path toward a sustainable, values-aligned life—one that feels both meaningful and manageable, without compromising your drive for excellence.
+Together, we’ll clarify the future you desire and create a path toward a sustainable, values-aligned life—one that feels both meaningful and manageable.

 FAQs